Access Control Systems

 Visitors Access?

-In a building with access control, there are three common ways for visitors to announce their presence:gemini security solutions impro IXP20
+In a building with access control, there are three common ways for visitors to announce their presence:

-• A video audio intercom panel will allow your staff to see who is there, as well as speaking to them, before remotely opening the door.
+• A video audio intercom panel will allow your staff to see who is there, as well as speak to them, before remotely opening the door.

 Visitors can then be issued with a card or PIN number which will allow them access to permitted areas.